alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

 })
 ```

-The Node.js callback pattern is ubiquitous and familiar, resulting in many popular libraries such as the [MongoDB Node.js driver](https://www.mongodb.com/docs/drivers/node/current/) adopting it as well.
+The Node.js callback pattern is ubiquitous and familiar, resulting in many popular libraries - such as the [MongoDB Node.js driver](https://www.mongodb.com/docs/drivers/node/current/) - adopting it, as well.

-## No throw, only callback 🐕
+### No throw, only callback 🐕

 ![](/images/js-cupcake.png)
 _credit: [cupcakelogic](https://cupcakelogic.tumblr.com/post/124392369931/she-is-still-learning)_

-A challenge associated with the callback pattern is the requirement that the implementer keep in mind execution expectations manually, otherwise they can end up with a confusing order of operations.
+A challenge associated with the callback pattern is the requirement that the implementer keep in mind execution expectations manually.
+Otherwise, they can end up with a confusing order of operations.

-Typically this is something that should be abstracted to the runtime or language, which can be broken down as follows:
+Typically, this is something that should be abstracted to the runtime or language, which can be broken down as follows:

 **Error handling**